-The best budget JBL speaker we've tested is the JBL FLIP 5.
+The best JBL speaker we've tested in the budget category is the JBL FLIP 5.
 It’s a small, well-built, and portable Bluetooth speaker that comes with a strap that makes it easy to take with you on the go.
-It’s rated IPX7 for water resistance, though we don’t currently test for this, and has an eight-hour battery life which makes it a suitable speaker for long days spent outdoors.
+It’s rated IPX7 for water resistance, though we don’t currently test for this.
+It also has an eight-hour battery life which makes it a suitable speaker for long days spent outdoors.
 It has a boomy sound profile with a balanced mid-range, so your vocals and lead instruments should sound clear, though its dipped treble range can make some sibilants like 'S' and 'T' sound a little dull.
-Though it has to downmix audio to mono, it can be paired to other FLIP speakers to create a stereo pair through its JBL Portable app.
+Though it has to downmix audio to mono, you can pair it to other FLIP speakers to create a stereo pair through its JBL Portable app.

 Unfortunately, like most small speakers, it struggles to produce low-bass, which doesn't make it ideal for listening to bass-heavy music like hip-hop or EDM.
 It also doesn't get as loud as some other JBL speakers we've tested, like the JBL PartyBox 100, and has some compression artifacts at max volume.
+It's important to note that while it retails for a bit more than our $100 price point, we haven't tested any cheaper JBL speakers that perform better than it yet.
 That said, if you're looking for a versatile and portable speaker at an affordable price, it's still a solid choice.

 Overall, JBL makes portable Bluetooth speakers with a solid, sturdy build and a pretty neutral sound profile.
-However, you won't be able to really customize their sound or use them as voice assistant speakers.
+However, you can't really customize their sound or use them as voice assistant speakers.

 Apr 16, 2021: Replaced the JBL PartyBox 100 with the JBL PartyBox 310.
 Text was updated for consistency and accuracy.

-JBL offers lots of speakers for a variety of uses.
+JBL offers lots of speakers for many uses.
 Generally, they have a pretty neutral sound profile, but they don't have graphic EQs to customize their sound based on your preferences.
-These well-built, portable Bluetooth speakers are ideal to bring with you on the go, but you probably won't be able to use them with voice assistants, even through your paired smartphone.
+These well-built, portable Bluetooth speakers are ideal for bringing with you on the go, but you probably won't be able to use them with voice assistants, even through your paired smartphone.